 Given the above, it's little wonder that Wix has only grown more popular over the past few years, drawing in ever-larger numbers of bloggers to its cloud-based platform.

 Great for both beginners and pros

 Offers access to a wide variety of features

 No ability to self-host websites

-Up until fairly recently, Ghost was a rather plain and minimalistic open-source blogging platform, however, following an update in March 2021, the developers breathed new life into the software.
+Up until fairly recently, Ghost was a minimalistic, open-source blogging platform, however, following its March 2021 update, the developers breathed new life into the software.

-Today, Ghost is an elegant headless CMS that offers modern SEO options as well as integrated member and subscriber tools to anyone managing a digital community.
-This provides bloggers with a number of advantages.
-Thanks to the headless CMS, backend features like creation, administration, and storage are separated from frontend aspects, such as presentations and publication preparation.
-This means that the system is less complex, its content output more flexible, and the CMS not linked to any specific platform, instead making data available via REST-APIs.
+These days, Ghost is an elegant, headless CMS with modern SEO options as well as integrated member and subscriber tools.
+Backend features like creation, administration, and storage are separated from presentations and publication prep.
+This makes the system less complex, its content output more flexible, and since the CMS is not linked to any specific platform, data is available via REST APIs.

-If hosting Ghost yourself, you'll be able to use it free of charge.
+If hosting Ghost yourself, you'll be able to use it for free.
 Getting started is a bit more complicated than in WordPress since the software doesn't offer a one-click installer.
-However, after installation, we're certain that you'll be impressed with its high degree of user-friendliness and streamlined architecture.
+However, after installation, we're certain that you'll be impressed with its user-friendliness and streamlined architecture.

-All of this makes Ghost an interesting alternative for authors and journalists who want to professionally present and release their content digitally.
+All of this makes Ghost an interesting alternative for authors and journalists who want to professionally present and digitally publish their content.

 Professional publisher software